TAKE ACTION – Build Communities, Not Prisons!

 Provide a gift of a donation

-Just Reinvest NSW receives no ongoing funding so we rely entirely on generous donations from people like you to continue to raise awareness about justice reinvestment and how governments can become smart on crime, rather than tough on crime.
+Just Reinvest NSW receives no ongoing funding so we rely on generous donations from people like you to continue to raise awareness about justice reinvestment and how governments can become smart on crime, rather than tough on crime.
 Donate today

 Just Reinvest NSW relies on volunteers.
 We are looking for expertise in all sorts of areas including research, policy, communications, community engagement, IT and so on.
 Join today by sending your CV and a letter explaining how your skills may benefit us.